w0h4w4d4li/QuantumExplained-WorkbookSolutions/README.md

 ## Contribution
 If you find errors or have alternative approaches, feel free to submit an issue or a pull request.

-## Contact
-For discussions or questions, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/khajeian) or raise an issue in this repository.

 ---
 Happy learning! 🚀